-A graduate of Queen’s University (BA, Sociology), Helen Barkley commenced her public service career with the National Parole Service.
+A graduate of Queen’s University (B.A.
+Sociology), Helen Barkley commenced her public service career with the National Parole Service.
 In 1980, she left the public service to attend law school (LL.B., University of Ottawa, 1983), and has been a member of the Ontario Bar since 1985.
 On her return to the public service in 1985, she worked in several departments doing legislative review.
 In 1990, Ms. Barkley was appointed as an Appeal Board Chairperson with the Public Service Commission, where she conducted appeal hearings, investigations and boards of inquiry.
 Since 1998, she has held senior positions in recourse and policy.
 As part of the modernization process, she participated in the Public Service Commission Advisory Committee working group on co-development and the Deputy Ministers’ working group on staffing recourse.
-Ms. Barkley was appointed as a member of the Public Service Staffing Tribunal in November 2005.
+Ms. Barkley was appointed as a full-time member of the Public Service Staffing Tribunal in November 2005.

 Merri Beattie, Full-time member